tunnckoCore/github-kv-storage/README.md

 - if not found anywhere, it defaults to `db` which means a file named `db.json` should exist in the repository, or pass `options.autoCreate: true`, or call `await storage._create()` to initialize it.

-For example, in the `github://tunnckoCore/foobar/mydb.js` the `mydb` is the name.
+For example, in the `github://tunnckoCore/foobar/mydb.json` the `mydb` is the name.
+You can skip the `.json` extension too.

 ### options